Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Numerical results

-The results of the application of the MN update equation and LM algorithm, for $\beta_0=10^{-5}$ and $\beta_0=10^{-1}$ , are shown in Table~\ref{tab:results_transfer} for various choices of the number of segments, $n$.
-The table highlights the numbers of iterations needed to reach convergence, $m$, according to a continuity residual threshold of $\norm{\mathbf{F}(\mathbf{X})}<10^{-12}$, and the total position error of the final converged solution, $\norm{\mathbf{E}_m}_\mathbf{P}$.
-In the cases where the MN update equation diverges, the number of iterations is substituted by ``Diverged''.
-Similarly, if the LM algorithm is driven to a local minimum that does not bring the continuity residual below the desired threshold within 300 iterations, the algorithm is assumed to have stalled and hence the word ``Stalled'' substitutes the number of iterations.
+The results stemming from the application of the MN update equation and LM algorithm, considering different values of $\gamma$ and $\beta_0$, are shown in Table~\ref{tab:results_transfer} for various choices of the number of segments, $n$.
+The table highlights the numbers of iterations needed to reach convergence, $m$, according to a continuity residual threshold of $\norm{\mathbf{F}(\mathbf{X})}<10^{-10}$, and the total position error of the final converged solution, $\norm{\mathbf{E}_m}_\mathbf{P}$.
+As with the analysis presented in Section~\ref{subsec:more_orbits}, the number of iterations is substituted by ``Div.'' in the cases where the MN update equation diverges.
+Alternatively, if the algorithms are not able to bring the continuity residual below the desired threshold within 100 iterations, their execution is stopped and the corresponding values in the table are absent.
+In line with the discussion drawn out in \ref{ap:param_study}, the increase in complexity of this application case prompted the selection of $(\alpha,\eta)=(0.2,1.5)$ as the adjustment factors used internally by the LM scheme, following Algorithm~\ref{alg:LM}.
+This choice contrasts with the one considered in previous sections, since the algorithm's adaptability is here valued over the proximity of the final solution to the original CR3BP structures.